The Miroir or Glasse of the Synneful Soul: Similarities

 Both book dedications declare that the written content is the work of Elizabeth.
 Although no written record definitively affirms the tradition that Elizabeth also worked these embroideries, experts affirm that both covers are the handiwork of the same craftswoman.
 They use similar heavy grades of silk and silver thread, with thematically similar motifs and similar stitching.
-Elizabeth is known to have made and embroidered a shirt for her brother Edward when she was six years old.
+Elizabeth is known to have made and embroidered a shirt for her brother Prince Edward when she was six years old.
 She was an accomplished needlewoman in an era when needlework was held in high esteem.

 Cyril Davenport particularly notes the canvas covers as evidence that these embroideries were worked in Elizabeth's own hand.
 "Canvas bindings were rare - most of the embroidered work on books of that period were splendid works on velvet...instead of very elementary braid work."
 Canvas is easier to embroider than velvet and there could have been little other reason to use a cheap material for a royal gift, except to facilitate a child's handiwork.